Val-dose-things/Co-Print-Unified/README.md

 if you have more then 4 you need ecm_1.cfg. more then 8 you need ecm_2.cfg. and so on

-#here are some modles i made to help fix issues with the stock options.

 ---------------------------

 i like to use PuTTY https://www.putty.org/